DoSOCSv2/DoSOCSv2/README.md

     dosocs2: running nomos on package 456

 In the default configuration, if a scanner is not specified, only `nomos` is run by default.
+It gathers license information, but is a bit slow.
 One can use the `-s` option to explicitly specify which scanners to run:

     $ dosocs2 scan -s nomos_deep,dependency_check package.tar.gz
     dosocs2: package_tar_gz: package_id: 456